viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-release-notes.md

 This article contains details about the latest releases of Connected Cache.
 Since Connected Cache is a preview service, some releases may contain breaking changes.

-## Release v0.1.0 (public preview launch)
+## Release v1.2.1.2076_E (public preview launch)

 The public preview released on **10/30/2024**

-For customers that installed earlier versions of Connected Cache, this release contains:
+For customers that installed earlier versions of Connected Cache, this release contains breaking changes that affect both Linux and Windows host machines.
+Please see the [early preview documentation page](mcc-ent-early-preview.md) for more details.
-- Breaking changes
-- Service changes
-- Client changes
-These changes affect Linux and Windows host machines.

 ### Feature updates